KSPC: History

+The station was preceded by KPCR-AM from 1951 to 1955, which went off the air after the Federal Communications Commission raised objections to its carrier current signal.

-The station's first broadcast occurred on February 12, 1956, on the campus of Pomona College.
+KSPC's first broadcast occurred on February 12, 1956, on the campus of Pomona College.
 Station manager Ron McDonald and program director Terry Drinkwater launched the station with an anonymous donation of $4,000.
-In his inaugural address, McDonald laid out the station's mission: "We don’t feel that it is the purpose of KSPC merely to duplicate programming already available on other radio stations, but rather to provide our listeners with a desirable type of programming not readily available in the area."
+In his inaugural address, McDonald laid out the station's mission: "We don't feel that it is the purpose of KSPC merely to duplicate programming already available on other radio stations, but rather to provide our listeners with a desirable type of programming not readily available in the area."

 KSPC was located in Pomona College's Replica House from 1956 until the mid-1970s, when the station received a major anonymous donation and constructed upgraded studios in the basement of Pomona's Thatcher Music Building.
 It remains there today.

 The Claremont Colleges' director of student media, Erica Tyron, has worked at the station since she was a student at Scripps College in the late 1980s.
 Since 1995, the station has hosted an annual CD and record expo.